 - 1. Focusing on some aspects of the environment and ignoring other elements is called:

 - a.
 Optical illusion

 - b.
-Selective attention
+Selective perception

 - c.
 Visual perception

 - d.
 Bias in perception

-- (b: Easy; Knowledge)
+b; Easy

 - 2. Why should managers understand how visual perception may be biased? - a.
 Managers have a tendency to compare and contrast objects and people to each other. - b.
 Managers are prone to errors and biases when perceiving themselves. - c.
 Managers rely on their visual perception to form their opinions about people and objects around them. - d.
-Bias in visual perception tends to interfere with the management process. - (c: Easy; Comprehension) - 3.
-How we perceive others will shape our behavior, which in turn: - a.
-Will shape the behavior of the person we are interacting with - b.
-Will lead to undue success or failure - c.
-May lead to wrong inferences about objects in our environment - d.
-Will lead to generalizations
+Bias in visual perception tends to interfere with the management process.